Viatris Inc. (VTRS) with a beta value of 1.16 appears to be a promising investment opportunity.

 Technical Analysis of Viatris Inc. (VTRS)

-Compared to the last year’s volume of 12.15 million, its volume of 11.29 million showed lagged in the last five days.
-As of the previous 9 days, the stock’s Stochastic %D was 3.58%.
-Additionally, its Average True Range was 0.29.
+Analysing the last 5-days average volume posted by the [Viatris Inc., VTRS], we can find that recorded value of 11.2 million was lower than the volume posted last year of 12.17 million.
+As of the previous 9 days, the stock’s Stochastic %D was 11.43%.
+Additionally, its Average True Range was 0.30.

-At the time of writing, stock’s 50-day Moving Average is $9.92, while its 200-day Moving Average is $11.55.
-Nevertheless, the first resistance level for the watch stands at $9.06 in the near term.
-At $9.18, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $9.30.
-If the price goes on to break the first support level at $8.82, it is likely to go to the next support level at $8.70.
-Now, if the price goes above the second support level, the third support stands at $8.58.
+At the time of writing, stock’s 50-day Moving Average is $9.87, while its 200-day Moving Average is $11.51.
+Now, the first resistance to watch is $8.63.
+This is followed by the second major resistance level at $8.74.
+The third major resistance level sits at $8.81.
+If the price goes on to break the first support level at $8.45, it is likely to go to the next support level at $8.38.
+Now, if the price goes above the second support level, the third support stands at $8.27.

 Viatris Inc. (NASDAQ: VTRS) Key Stats